DerEuroMark View RSS

 Cake Linter

 A super useful tool you can opt-in for your CakePHP apps to make sure they are up to date and use best practice approaches.
-Use the built in tools, and also add your own tasks on top.

 img